 Nursing Programs in Oregon and SW Washington

-Complete lists of approved nursing programs are maintained by the Oregon and Washington State Board of Nursing (see links below).
-Contact the programs directly for additional program details.
-Inquiries regarding admissions should be made as far in advance as possible.
+Complete lists of approved nursing programs are maintained by the Oregon and Washington State Board of Nursing (see links and buttons below).
+Programs should always be contacted directly for the most accurate and up-to-date information about their current offerings and admissions process.